coredns/coredns.io/content/blog/cure53.md

 The CNCF asked [Cure53](https://cure53.de) to perform such an assessment.

-TL;DR: CoreDNS is in great shape, but Cure53 did find one critical issue (which we've fixed with the CoreDNS 1.1.2 release):
+TL;DR: CoreDNS is in good shape, but Cure53 did find one critical issue (which we've fixed with the CoreDNS 1.1.1 release):

-> ## DNS-01-003 Cache: DNS Cache poisoning via malicious Response (Critical)
+> ### DNS-01-003 Cache: DNS Cache poisoning via malicious Response (Critical)
 >
 > The CoreDNS application allows to configure the caching of the DNS responses via the
 > cache plugin.
 It was discovered that CoreDNS only verifies the transaction IDs but fails